Spider-Man 3: Plot

-At the Daily Bugle, Peter exposes rival photographer Eddie Brock, whose fake photos incriminate Spider-Man.
-Publisher J. Jonah Jameson, outraged at Brock's false photo and having to print a retraction, fires Brock and promotes Peter to staff photographer.
-Later, Peter brings Gwen to a jazz club where Mary Jane now works, hoping to make her jealous.
-Upon realizing Peter's true intentions, Gwen apologizes to Mary Jane and leaves.
-After assaulting the bouncers and accidentally hitting Mary Jane, Peter realizes that the symbiote is corrupting him.
-Retreating to a church bell tower and discovering that the sound of clanging metal weakens the creature, Peter removes the symbiote.
-Seeing the event from the pews below, Brock becomes the symbiote's new host and turns into Venom.
+At the Daily Bugle, Peter exposes the misconduct of rival photographer Eddie Brock, whose fake photos falsely incriminate Spider-Man.
+Outraged, publisher J. Jonah Jameson fires Brock and promotes Peter to staff photographer.
+Peter brings Gwen to a jazz club where Mary Jane now works, hoping to make her jealous.
+Offended by Peter's actions, Gwen apologizes to Mary Jane and leaves.
+Peter assaults the bouncers and accidentally hits Mary Jane, before realizing how deeply the symbiote is corrupting him.
+He retreats to a church bell tower, where he discovers that the sound of clanging metal weakens the symbiote.
+Using the sound of the church bell, Peter detaches it from himself.
+Brock witnesses the event, then becomes the symbiote's new host and turns into Venom.

-Brock locates a still-living Marko and convinces him to join forces to kill Spider-Man.
-Brock abducts Mary Jane and holds her captive from a web at a construction site, intending to kill her in revenge for Peter ruining him, while Marko keeps the police at bay.
-After a now-scarred Harry declines to help Peter, Harry's butler reveals that Norman's death was not Spider-Man's fault.
-While Brock and Marko pin Peter down, Harry arrives to help Peter and save Mary Jane.
-Brock attempts to impale Peter with Harry's glider, but Harry jumps in and is impaled instead.
-While remembering the symbiote's weakness, Peter assembles a perimeter of metal pipes to create a sonic attack, weakening it and allowing Peter to separate Brock from the symbiote.
+Brock and Marko join forces against Spider-Man, kidnapping Mary Jane to draw Peter out.
+After Harry declines to help Peter rescue Mary Jane, Harry's butler reveals that Norman's death was not Spider-Man's fault.
+As Brock and Marko move closer to killing Peter, Harry arrives and helps Peter subdue Marko.
+Brock attempts to impale Peter with Harry's glider, but Harry jumps in the way and is impaled instead.
+Remembering the symbiote's weakness, Peter uses metal pipes to create a sonic attack, which allows him to detach the symbiote from Brock.
+Peter throws a pumpkin bomb at the hostless symbiote, but not before Brock, now addicted to its influence, rushes towards the symbiote, which causes him to be destroyed along with it.

-Peter activates a pumpkin bomb and throws it at the hostless symbiote.
-Having become addicted to its influence, Brock tries to save the symbiote, but both are killed.
-Marko explains that Ben's death was an accident that has haunted him and that everything he has done was to help his daughter.
-Peter forgives Marko, allowing him to escape.
+Marko explains to Peter that Ben's death was an accident and that everything Marko has done was to help his daughter.
+Peter forgives Marko and allows him to escape.
 Harry reconciles with Peter before he dies from his injuries.
-After Harry's funeral, Peter visits Mary Jane at the jazz club, where they reconcile and share a dance.
+After Harry's funeral, Peter visits Mary Jane at the jazz club, where they share a dance.